nguyendt456/microcontroller-hcmut/README.md

-# microcontroller-hcmut
+# Microcontroller LAB project in HK221
-Microcontroller LAB project
+All labs are available in its branch.
+Proteus schematics are in `Proteus_all_lab`.